 In retrospect, had I known more about this topic, had I got more information – I would have clearly benefited in multiple ways.

-I’m certain there are many traders and investors in a similar situation as I was few years ago.
-In fact this is true considering that our blog on taxation (which was put up a few years ago) has received over 2000 questions!
-This number is besides the numerous emails received and queries asked on Trading Q&A.
+I’m certain there are many traders and investors in a similar situation as I was many years ago.
+In fact, this is true considering that our blog on taxation (which was put up a few years ago) has received over 10000 questions!
+This number is beside the numerous emails received and queries asked on Trading Q&A.

 Keeping this in perspective, we are happy to introduce our new module on Zerodha Varsity aptly titled “Markets & Taxation”.
 The module deals with literally everything that you need to know about taxation related to markets – be it short term capital gains, or treating your intraday trades as speculative business income, or about Section 44AD & 44ADA – we have it all on Zerodha Varsity – in one place, concise, and simplified.